Crate sizing help

 Set the divider so your puppy can stand up, turn around, and lie down comfortably, but does not have a lot of extra room.
 Move it back as your puppy grows.

 If you are not sure whether the issue is the divider position or the crate size itself, use the calculator and check the interior dimensions before you keep the crate.
+If you want to compare the most common breed close calls first, see the Lab and Golden Retriever pages.

 Use the calculator if you still need to size the crate itself